 Screencast-O-Matic is a super simple yet powerful tool for video screen capture and screenshots.
 Since screenshots are easy to get with almost any device, we're going to focus on video.

-There are other options out there, but few are free while offering the wealth of features that Screencast-O-Matic has.
+Other options are out there, but few are free while offering the wealth of features that Screencast-O-Matic has.

 Screencast-O-Matic is a great tool for a flipped classroom (opens in new tab) as it does nearly everything you could want for free.
 It also has pro-grade features available for a small annual fee, but more on all that below.